Laxer3a/CRound/README.md

    - Of course, if no name conflict, short name is OK (ex #import pa::pb::pc with struct d inside can directly call d)
 - Add a 'nodefault' to 'default' possible switch cases : you garantee that the input you provide to the switch case is VALID for all cases (performance) and invalid values are UB (undefined behavior).
 (You own the responsability in exchange of performance gain explicit in the language.
 No more 'unreachable' compiler special magic)
 - sizeof available at compile time for conditionnal macrolike setup.
+- Enum can be read as string too.
+EnumA value; --> value.ToString()
 - No exceptions.
 - Memory allocation customization.
 Want the allocator to be replacable everywhere.
 Able to plug your own allocator in already existing libraries.
 - Memory alignment is fist citizen too.
 Defined in the language. (member, struct)